swcarpentry/DEPRECATED-boot-camps/README.md

 ## Etherpad

-We'll be using an [Etherpad](https://swcuk.etherpad.mozilla.org/7) to provide additional information on the day.
+We'll be using an [Etherpad](https://swcuk.etherpad.mozilla.org/11) to provide additional information on the day, and to get interactive feedback from you.

 ## Hints and tips